7WaySecurity/cloud_osint/README.md

 # **Cloud OSINT**

-A repository with information related to differnet resources, tools and techniques related with Cloud OSINT
+A repository with information related to different resources, tools, and techniques related to Cloud OSINT

 ## **Cloud Infrastructure**